 - Read and understand the data!
 You may have to do some math here - in your head or on paper.

 - Most importantly, grasp what the insight is!
 Why were you given this exhibit?
 Don’t get swayed by data that implies some information that cannot be inferred without making assumptions!

 By the way, even though the aim of the PST is not to test business knowledge, it’s good if you are familiar with the basic business terms.

 By now, there is a vast variety of PST practice material that you can find online.
 However, the quality of available practice tests varies extremely.
 A lot of online platforms offer good practice material but their difficulty levels are actually lower than those of real McKinsey PSTs.
 While practicing these tests can be a good start, it will not guarantee you a successful pass of the actual test.

 Thus, in order to not waste time on low-quality material, it is crucial that you find the best sources for your preparation.
+First of all, try to fully understand the core concepts of the PST.
+Our McKinsey PST Preparation Guide will help you to get familiar with the general setup and structure of the PST.
+This will help you to pass any problem solving test of this kind.
+Then, start pracitcing.
 Focus on the real tests provided by McKinsey and GMAT style tests that you can find for free on the internet.
 Additionally, we designed extra practice PSTs for you on PrepLounge.
 Working with a team of experienced McKinsey consultants, we made sure that these tests have the optimal difficulty and choice of exercises to help you ace the real PST at your McKinsey office and get to know the different types of questions.
 This will save you a lot of time during your practice and will help you optimize your test performance.